Raphael-Boichot/Pico-slide-show/README.md

 ## User Manual in 4 steps

-- Put a CR2032 battery and switch the power on.
+- Insert a CR2032 battery and power it on.
-- Push the button to change the palette.
+- Press the button to cycle through palettes.
-- Flex in the city with your Pico Slide Show.
+- Strut through the city, proudly showing off your Pico Slide Show.
-- Regret using disposable lithium batteries for such a futile purpose.
+- Question your life choices as you ponder the environmental cost of single-use lithium batteries—for this beautifully pointless creation.

 ## Kind warning

-The code and current design come as is.
-If you're not happy with the current hardware, the PCB EasyEDA design, GNU Octave scripting, or the Arduino IDE, create your own—the license allows it!
+The code and design are provided as-is.
+If you're not satisfied with the current hardware, the PCB layout in EasyEDA, the GNU Octave scripts, or the Arduino IDE setup—feel free to create your own; the license permits it!
+I bear no responsibility for the planetary impact of this utterly unnecessary yet absolutely essential project.